Gaza–Israel conflict: April 2021

 On 15 April, Israeli military conducted military strikes targets in Gaza after a rocket was fired at southern Israel.
 Targets included an armaments production facility, a tunnel for smuggling weaponry and a Hamas military post.

 May 2021

-Hamas demanded Israel remove its forces from Al-Aqsa Mosque by May 10, 6pm.
+Hamas demanded Israel remove its forces from Al-Aqsa Mosque by 10 May at 6 p.m.
 Minutes after the deadline passed, Hamas fired more than 150 rockets into Israel from Gaza.
 In response, Israel launched air strikes in the Gaza strip on the same day.

-Operation "Breaking Dawn"
+August 2022

 On 5 August 2022, Israel launched airstrikes on Gaza after a senior Palestinian Islamic Jihad militant had been arrested in the West Bank 4 days earlier, due to fears of retaliation.

+2023–present

+April 2023

+In the aftermath of the 2023 Al-Aqsa clashes, Palestinian militant groups fired rockets into Israel from the Gaza Strip and Lebanon.

+May 2023

+On 9 May 2023, Israel conducted a series of airstrikes on the Gaza Strip, called Operation Shield and Arrow Palestinians launched Rocket attacks against Israel until a Ceasefire was agreed upon on 13 May 2023.

+October 2023–present war

+On 7 October 2023, Palestinian militant groups, mainly Hamas and Palestinian Islamic Jihad, with other groups such as the Popular Front for the Liberation of Palestine, launched a major attack on Israel from the Gaza Strip.
+The attack included rocket barrages and vehicle-transported attacks across the border on Israeli communities and forces, causing many casualties; 796 civilians and 379 military personnel were killed.
+In response, the government of Israel declared a state of emergency and war; The Israeli military retaliated by conducting a counteroffensive and an extensive aerial bombardment campaign on Gaza followed by an invasion.
+This war is considered to be the largest, most devastating and deadliest conflict in Gaza since the Gaza War in 2008 and 2009 and the deadliest war in Israel since the 1948 Arab–Israeli War of 1948 and 1949.